joris-gallot/zorm/README.md

 zorm is a minimalist ORM powered by [Zod](https://zod.dev/).
 It allows you to define and manipulate entities in a simple and type-safe way, with intuitive relation management.

-Currently it only handles reactivity through Vue integration (see [Vue integration example](packages/vue/src/index.ts)), but support for other frameworks will be added.

 ## Features
 - ✅ Type-safe schema definition and validation powered by Zod
 - 🔍 Fully typed query builder with: